This is the 3nd entry in a mini-series looking at music used in films about football.

 It is similar to When Saturday Comes with a provincial setting, but unlike unlike Sean Bean’s footie flick they didn’t get any locally (as in well known) musical acts to contribute a couple of songs.
 For the Jimmy Grimble soundtrack they they got a Scally instead (oh and the guitarist from that Colchester band to assist).
 Together with the film’s composer they together did a cover of Man City’s anthem… well they had to really didn’t they… and one original composition:

-But saying that I do think that this soundtrack listing has some standout tunes and is a great cross section of different acts and genres.
-I do believe now looking at it again that it wasn’t aimed just to be a simple film soundtrack CD, but to be a general compilation album too.
+Saying that though I do think this soundtrack has some standout tunes and is a great cross section of different genres.

 Notable among the listings is an (awayTEAM) remix of EMF’s Unbelievable, which I’d like to hear…